Haavisto (village)

 Haavisto is a village in the town of Karkkila, Finland.
-Village is located along regional road 133 (Mt 133) between Karkkila and Vihti.
-To the south there is a connecting road to Olkkala and Vihti's church village and to the north there is a road to Läyliäinen.
+The village is located along regional road 133 (Mt 133) between Karkkila and Vihti.
+To the south there is a connecting road to Olkkala and Vihti's church village, and to the north there is a road to Läyliäinen.
 Buses run through Haavisto a few times a day, mainly along regional road 132 (Mt 132), via Vihtijärvi and Klaukkala to Helsinki.